CUNY-CL/wikipron/README.md

 IPA diacritics and modifiers on the "parent" symbol.
 For instance, \[kʰæt\] is rendered `kʰ æ t`.
 This can be disabled using the `--no-segment` flag.

+#### Parentheses

+Some of transcriptions contain parentheses to indicate alternative pronuniciations.
+The parentheses (but not the content) are discarded in the scrape unless the `--no-skip-parens` flag is used.

 #### Output

 The scraped data is organized with each \<word, pronunciation\> pair on its own